hubwriter/temp-lgtm/instructions.md

 ## Workers
 Workers are managed as instance groups.
 All workers in an instance group are provisioned identically and groups can be scaled up and down depending on your needs.
 Decide a name for your worker group, or if you are upgrading an existing group use the same name you used to create the group.

+Set the worker_credentials value by copying and pasting from the _Infrastructure > Worker management_ tab of the LGTM administration interface.

 ```console
 worker_group="workers"
 worker_credentials='worker-credentials: "H4sIAAAAAAAAAI...=="'